Styyx1/ADT/README.md

 ### Some downloaded files have a red triangle, is that normal?

-Yes, this basically just means that the mod was not downloaded from nexus so mo2 doesn't fully know where the mod came from.
+Yes, this basically just means that the mod was not downloaded from nexus so MO2 doesn't fully know where the mod came from.

 ### What's the difference between ADT and Skyrim Modding Essentials (SME)?

 SME is aimed at users wanting to create their own list and comes with a lot more content inlcuding mesh fixes and minor tweaks.
-ADT is for mod-authors who want a blank canvas to build/test their creations on 2 game versions.
+ADT is for mod-authors who want a blank canvas to build/test their creations on.
 Whilst there is some overlap, they are aimed at different audiences.

+### Can I use ADT as a base for my modlist?

+Yes you can, but I would recommend using Skyrim Modding Essentials (SME) for that as it is made for that very purpose.

+### The game starts zoomed in

+Adjust your resolution with either BethINI Pie or SSE Display Tweaks

+### No valid Game Data with mods in ADT:

+This just means MO2 does not know the location of the files is still valid even if they're not in the data folder or the mod is meant as a resource so it doesn't actually need to be loaded anyway.
+That's not an issue no matter what and you can safely ignore it.

+### How can I improve performance of the list?

+Literally by getting a better PC.
+This list comes with only vanilla visuals and that means you'd struggle running the vanilla game already

 ### Why is the SkyUI SDK not included?

 Due to errors with downloading the file from google drive, it's not included.
-If you want to make MCM stuff, you can get it from [this link](https://drive.google.com/file/d/0B4iEH8ar3jtxbFlkVzZSVHN0alk/view?usp=sharing&resourcekey=0-bTFKQxbSl6Y_4-dZDHE0AQ) and install it as shown in the picture below.
+If you want to make MCM stuff, you can get it from [this link](https://drive.google.com/file/d/0B4iEH8ar3jtxbFlkVzZSVHN0alk/view?usp=sharing&resourcekey=0-bTFKQxbSl6Y_4-dZDHE0AQ) and install it, but this is not a supported action, just some information in case you need the SkyUI SDK.

 ### What tools does ADT come with?